hirosystems/stacks-subnets/docs/getting-started.md

 ### Setup Node.js scripts

-To submit transactions to our Stacks node and subnet node, we'll use [Stacks.js](https://stacks.js.org) and some simple scripts.
-We'll start by creating a new directory, _./scripts/_ for these scripts.
+To submit transactions to Hiro's Stacks node and subnet node, we will use [Stacks.js](https://stacks.js.org) and some simple scripts.
+We will start by creating a new directory, _./scripts/_ for these scripts.

 ```sh